Travelling long-haul for the first time? Arrive in style by following my top ten travel tips for long flights.

 10. Join the airlines frequent flyer club.

-Have you any to add to my list?
+Have you any tips for long flights to add my list?
 I would love to hear from you, just comment in the box below 🙂